 Here’s a teaser iPhone pic of the finished curtains.
 More to come (and better pictures!) as the room gets finished (and isn’t full of stuff!):

-You can follow along with the home office makeover progress here:
+You can see all of the home office makeover progress here:

 If you want to save this post for later, remember to bookmark it or you can pin it here: